MichalLytek/type-graphql/docs/complexity.md

 }
 ```

-You can omit the `complexity` option if the complexity value is 1.
+The `complexity` option may be omitted if the complexity value is 1.
-You can pass complexity as an option to any `@Field`, `@FieldResolver`, `@Mutation` or `@Subscription` decorators.
+Complexity can be passed as an option to any `@Field`, `@FieldResolver`, `@Mutation` or `@Subscription` decorator.
 If both `@FieldResolver` and `@Field` decorators of the same property have complexity defined, then the complexity passed to the field resolver decorator takes precedence.

-In the next step, you need to integrate `graphql-query-complexity` with your GraphQL server.
+In the next step, we will integrate `graphql-query-complexity` with the GraphQL server.

 ```typescript
 // Create GraphQL server